You probably stumbled here looking for a school to learn Mandarin in Singapore.

 Our class is small for a reason: everyone gets a chance to participate in class.

-Most teachers work hard to ensure that, at the end of the day, the students they teach improve under them.
+Most teachers work hard to ensure that the students they teach improve under them.
 It is disheartening if their students are not improving.
 So if the teachers are doing their best to teach, why are some students not improving?

 Revision, revision, revision